over-engineer/link-verification-for-mastodon/readme.txt

 == Changelog ==

+= 1.1.3: August 5, 2024 =

+* Fix verification tag when Mastodon username is empty

 = 1.1.2: December 13, 2023 =

 * Set default values to avoid PHP warnings when the plugin is activated for the first time (thanks to @jeherve)